HOME

 • Fatiha Sadat.

-Exploiting a Multilingual Web-based Encyclopedia for Bilingual Terminology Extraction and Ontology Construction
+Exploiting a Multilingual Web-based Encyclopedia for Bilingual Terminology Extraction

 • Yusuke Miyao, Alastair Butler, Kei Yoshimoto and Jun'ichi Tsujii.